evjohns005/evjohns005/README.md

 - 👋 Hi, I’m @evjohns005
 - 👀 I’m interested in working in the Business Analyst/Data Science field.
-- 🌱 I’m currently learning Data Science through Entity Academy/Woz U bootcamp.
+- 🌱 I’m have completed Entity Academy/Woz U' Data Science bootcamp with an A average.
 - 💞️ I’m looking to collaborate on data analytics projects using R, Python, and SQL.
 - 📫 You can reach me at ev.johns005@gmail.com